Python Specification for DLPack¶

 row-major compact array.
 If the array is of size zero, the data pointer in

-should be set to either NULL
+DLTensor should be set to either NULL or 0.

 For further details on DLPack design and how to implement support for it, refer to github.com/dmlc/dlpack.